Arequipa Peru Travel Guide

 An authentic experience.
 These traditional eateries serve hearty Arequipeña dishes, often cooked in clay pots over wood fires.

-The region's volcanic soil yields diverse farm products, creating fresh and flavorful cuisine.
+The region's volcanic soil yields diverse agricultural products, creating fresh and flavorful cuisine.

-Arequipa's unique blend from Spain and pre-Incan culinary traditions makes its food offerings distinct from other Peruvian regions.
+Arequipa's unique blend of The spanish language and pre-Incan culinary traditions makes its culinary offerings distinct from other Peruvian regions.
 Meal portions are often generous.